cloudflare/cloudflare-docs/content/magic-wan/tutorials/secure-web-gateway.md

 ![Static route configuration with defined prefixes, next hops, and priorities](/magic-wan/static/static-route-values.png)

-## Secure Web Gateway
+## Cloudflare Gateway configuration

-After setting up the Anycast GRE and static routes, configure the policies for Secure Web Gateway in the Teams dashboard.
-To set up the policies, refer to [Secure Web Gateway policies](/cloudflare-one/policies/filtering/).
+After setting up the Anycast GRE and static routes, configure your Cloudflare Gateway policies from the [Zero Trust dashboard](https://dash.teams.cloudflare.com/).
+To set up the policies, refer to our [Gateway documentation](/cloudflare-one/policies/filtering/).

-The Secure Web Gateway upgrade supports all TCP and UDP ports, traffic sourced from RFC, and BYOIP.
+The Cloudflare Gateway upgrade supports all TCP and UDP ports, traffic sourced from RFC, and BYOIP.

-After you configured Secure Web Gateway, enterprise users and devices from each of the sites mentioned in the example scenario would be able to safely browse or access Internet resources under the protection of the Cloudflare edge network.
+After you have configured Cloudflare Gateway, enterprise users and devices from each of the sites mentioned in the example scenario will be able to safely browse or access Internet resources under the protection of the Cloudflare edge network.